mathieucarbou/MycilaJSY/examples/RemoteUDP/README.md

 ![](https://github.com/mathieucarbou/MycilaJSY/assets/61346/3066bf12-31d5-45de-9303-d810f14731d0)

-The `Listener` is teh same app but will display the data received through UDP.
+The `Listener` is the same app but will display the data received through UDP.

 ## How to wire